Skip to main content

 Connect any external service

 Have an internal API?
 A third-party SaaS with an OpenAPI spec?
 An MCP server already running in your stack?
-Open WebUI discovers endpoints automatically and exposes them as tools the model can call.
+Point Open WebUI at the spec and it discovers endpoints automatically, exposing them as tools the model can call.
 No glue code, no wrappers.

 Control every message

 Functions let you intercept and transform messages before they reach the model (input filters) or before they reach the user (output filters).
-Redact PII, enforce formatting rules, log to an observability platform, inject system instructions dynamically, all without touching model configuration.
+Help redact PII, enforce formatting rules, log to an observability platform, inject system instructions dynamically, all without touching model configuration.

 Import from the community